A new suburban ambition Past Event

 Dr Alysia Bennett, Lecturer, Monash University

-Dr Damian Madigan, Senior Lecturer in Architecture, UniSA Creative, winner of NSW Missing Middle Competition
+Dr Damian Madigan, Senior Lecturer in Architecture, UniSA Creative, winner of NSW Missing Middle Competition - 12.10pm Panel 3 – Future technologies & practitioners: how will they change the built environment?

 Dr Rachel Couper, Future Building Initiative, Monash University